When The Body Stops Trying So Hard

 “It’s like that line from the Eagles, ‘I’ve got a peaceful easy feeling.’”

 These comments don’t happen because something was forced to change.
-The sessions are actually quite quiet — boring even.
+The sessions are actually really quiet — boring even.

 And often, once that feeling is recognized, something deep begins to shift.
 Not usually in a straight line.
 Certainly not all at once.
 But enough for people to realize there is another way to move through the world — without holding onto so much tension.